IESE Insight

 Greater demand for managers

 For years, people have speculated that AI would reduce the need for managers by automating repetitive tasks.
-Yet the research found the opposite: For every one percentage point increase of AI adoption measured, there was an increase of 2.5% to 7.5% of total management vacancies and an increase of 0.4% to 1.4% in the share of managers.
+Yet our research found the opposite: For every one percentage point increase of AI adoption measured, there was an increase of 2.5% to 7.5% of total management vacancies and an increase of 0.4% to 1.4% in the share of managers.

 The reason is simple: AI, while quick and powerful, still needs human judgment.
 It’s a tool that enables workers to do tasks faster and sometimes better, so taking advantage of it requires adequate judgment to understand the most important things to do.